hindu-comm/weblogs/manasataramgini/2013/09/2013-09-11_the-basis-for-philosophy-in-science-especially-biology-and-religion.md

 explain biological phenomena and use it as a tool to distinguish between actual “hard problems” and not so hard ones.
-Finally, we shall come to the issue of religion, which the professor stated that some people felt was “mumbo-jumbo” in the proposals of Thomas Nagel whom he calls “one of the world’s most eminent philosophers”.
+Finally, we shall come to the issue of religion, which the professor stated that some people felt was the “mumbo-jumbo” in the proposals of Thomas Nagel whom he calls “one of the world’s most eminent philosophers”.

 ***Axioms for biology***